codecarrotlabs/blog.codecarrot.net/_posts/update/2017-09-03-want-to-write-for-us.md

 * Share your Dropbox Paper with **[yashu@codecarrot.net](mailto:yashu@codecarrot.net)**.
 Make sure we can edit it.
 * Allow one-two weeks for a response to your pitch or submission before following up (We get a lot of ‘em!).

 What topics would you like to see covered on CodeCarrot Blogs?
-You can comment in this [card](https://trello.com/c/lUGGS5Qa).
+You can comment below.

 Let me know if you have any further questions, drop an email at **[blog@codecarrot.net](mailto:blog@codecarrot.net)** or start a chat with us.